 Method 3 – Restart the “rdpclip.exe” Process

-The “rdpclip.exe” is the main executable for File Copy.
+The “rdpclip.exe” is the primary executable for File Copy.
 This file provides a function for the Terminal Services server that will allow users to copy and paste.

 - On your keyboard, press CTRL+SHIFT+ESC to launch the Task Manager.